paschistrobel/CookBERT/README.md

 print("Predictions: ", CookBERT_pipeline(masked_text, top_k=5))
 ```

 Note that the Google Drive folder only contains the CookBERT checkpoint that was trained on the MLM task.
-In order to apply CookBERT, the finetuning scripts from Huggingface can be used.
+In order to apply CookBERT for different tasks (NER, QA, ...), the [finetuning scripts from Huggingface](https://github.com/huggingface/transformers/tree/main/examples/pytorch "Link to Huggingface finetuning scripts") can be used.